department-of-veterans-affairs/component-library/README.md

    +   "@department-of-veterans-affairs/web-components": "^10.2.2-rc1"
    }
    ```
 4. Build the components using the [Running Build via Storybook](https://github.com/department-of-veterans-affairs/component-library?tab=readme-ov-file#running-build-via-storybook) instructions.
-Ignore the last step to start Storybook; you won't need it for this process.
+Ignore the last step to start Storybook; you won't need it for this process. _**Note:** You must use Node `v18.x.x` or `v20.x.x` for this step._
 5. Publish the `core` package to Verdaccio

    ```shell
    cd ../packages/core
    npm publish --registry http://localhost:4873
    ```
-6. Publish the `web-component` pacakge to Veraccio
+6. Publish the `web-component` package to Veraccio

    ```shell
    cd ../packages/web-components